damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 ---
-title: "Setting Up Gitlab CI for Android Projects"
+title: "Setting Up GitLab CI for Android Projects"
 author: Greyson Parrelli
 author_twitter: greyson_p
-categories: Gitlab CI
+categories: GitLab CI
 image_title: '/images/blogimages/setting-up-gitlab-ci-for-android-projects/sample-app-screenshot.png'
-description: "Learn how to setup Gitlab CI for your Android projects."
+description: "Learn how to setup GitLab CI for your Android projects."
 ---

 Have you ever accidentally checked in a typo that broke your Android build or unknowingly broke an important use case with a new change?
 Continuous Integration is a way to avoid these headaches, allowing you to confirm that changes to your app compile and pass your tests before they're merged in.

-[Gitlab CI](TODO: Link) is a wonderful Continuous Integration solution built right into Gitlab, and in this post we'll walk through how to setup a basic config file to ensure your Android app compiles and passes unit and functional tests.
+[GitLab CI](https://about.gitlab.com/gitlab-ci/) is a wonderful [Continuous Integration](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/) built-in solution, and in this post we'll walk through how to setup a basic config file (```.gitlab-ci.yml```) to ensure your Android app compiles and passes unit and functional tests.
+We assume that you know the process of creating an Android app, can write and run tests locally, and you are familiar with the basics of the GitLab UI.

 <!-- more -->